MattD82/Seinfeld-Topic-Modeling-and-Text-Generation/README.md

 ![](images/header.png)
-# A Capstone about "Nothing"
+# A Capstone About "Nothing"
 Capstone Project for Galvanize Data Science Immersive

 by Matt Devor